You are here:

 Problem: Some students prefer to work 1:1 and many tutors only offer group-learning scenarios.

 Answer: Whilst I am a great advocate for group learning, some students do not thrive in a group setting.
 At its best, group learning is terrifically powerful, however one size does not fit all.
 More than two decades of experience in tutoring English has taught me that, whilst many students thrive in a small supportive group, others need a 1:1 focus.
 As a tutor who cares about providing the right learning environment, I want to offer parents a range of options to suit preferred learning scenarios and different budgets.
-If parents need a tutor who is prepared to teach their child 1:1 and offer a whole package of high quality support, I want to be able to offer something more than other tutors.

 Research from ‘The Education Endowment Foundation’ reveals that some of the most effective strategies for learning include: metacognition, (being able to think about their own learning and giving them strategies for learning,) mastery learning, oracy and dialogue.
 Therefore, when we get together for a live 1:1 Zoom meeting, the focus can be on talking through progress, asking questions, sharing challenges and doing a deep dive into one of the questions each week.
 These lessons are all about bespoke content, live support, modelling and dialogue.